lazerl0rd/lazerl0rd/README.md

 \> Nextcloud Management, including setting up the hardware and software.

-\> Programming, with experience in C, C#, and Python.
+\> Programming, with experience in C, C#, JavaScript, and Python.

 \> Web Server Set-up and Management, with experience for NGINX.